rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 ### State Representation

 >  We embed all feature layers containing categorical values into a continuous space which is equivalent to using a one-hot encoding in the channel dimension followed by a 1 × 1 convolution.
 We also re-scale numerical features with a logarithmic transformation as some of them such as hit-points or minerals might attain substantially high values.

+While I the language of "embedding" to be a little intimidating, the details that followed proved to be simpler to implement.
+More so than applying the one-hot encoding followed by the convolutional layer, I found that inferring whether a feature was categorical or numerical to be the more laborious task.

 ```
 def preprocess_spatial_features(features, screen=True):